ECNTechnology/clouddial-kb/guides/cloud-dial/phone-numbers.md

 On this screen you can enable / disable any phone numbers

-If you are missing any numbers, click the '**Update**' button on the top right.
+If you are missing any numbers that have recently been added to your PBX, click the '**Update**' button on the top right.

 ![](/images/clouddial-phonenumbers2.png)